-Do you know the things no one else tells you about Inflatable Hot Tubs?
-These can make or break your spa experience at home, and some can even break your spa.
+Do you know the things no one else tells you about inflatable hot tubs?
+These can make or break your spa experience at home, and in some cases, can even break your spa.

 If you’re about to purchase one, whether an 8 person inflatable hot tub or even just for 2, be sure to continue reading.
 These are the stuff people would only discover after they make a purchase.

 It is better to know these things beforehand so you get to enjoy your purchase.
 No disappointments and no hassles of going through the process of returns.

 The Things They Don’t Tell You About Inflatable Hot Tubs

 Some of the information highlighted below are either never mentioned in the manual or easily overlooked because they just weren’t given enough emphasis on the sales page.